5 Things That Happened To Will Byers In 'Stranger Things' Season 1

 Although the first season of Stranger Things was all about Will Byers, he actually wasn't in it that much.
 But that's going to change in the upcoming Season 2, which will see Will back from his terrifying vacation in the Upside Down and at the center of all the action.
-A few months ago, the show's executive producer Shawn Levy confirmed that Will is a major player in Stranger Things Season 2, unlike his almost total absence from Season 1.
+A few months ago, the show's executive producer Shawn Levy confirmed Will is a major player in Stranger Things Season 2, unlike his almost total absence from Season 1.
 But although Will was out of sight in the first season, he was still the force that brought all the show's main characters together and helped them discover the supernatural occurrences in Hawkins, Indiana.
-To get ready to Season 2, here's everything you need to know about what Will Byers went through in the first season.
+To get ready for Season 2, here's everything you need to know about what Will Byers went through in the first season.

 2. A Light Chat